2-Pyridone: Tautomerism and aggregation

-In the solid state the hydrogen is located closer to the nitrogen so it could be considered to be right to call the colourless crystals in the flask 2-pyridone.

-Aggregation in solution

 In solution the dimeric form is present; the ratio of dimerisation is strongly dependent on the polarity of the solvent.
-Polar and protic solvents interact with the hydrogen bonds and more monomer is formed.
+Polar and protic solvents can hydrogen-bond directly to pyridone, and the equilibrium shifts towards the monomer.
 Hydrophobic effects in non-polar solvents lead to a predominance of the dimer.

-The ratio of the tautomeric forms is also dependent on the solvent.
-All possible tautomers and dimers can be present and form an equilibrium, and the exact measurement of all the equilibrium constants in the system is extremely difficult.
+In any given system, all possible tautomers and dimers can be present and form an equilibrium, and the exact measurement of all the equilibrium constants is extremely difficult.

-(NMR-spectroscopy is a slow method, high resolution IR-spectroscopy in solvent is difficult, the broad absorption in UV-spectroscopy makes it hard to discriminate 3 and more very similar molecules).

-Some publications only focus one of the two possible patterns, and neglect the influence of the other.
-For example, to calculation of the energy difference of the two tautomers in a non-polar solution will lead to a wrong result if a large quantity of the substance is on the side of the dimer in an equilibrium.

-Tautomerisation mechanism B

-The direct tautomerisation is not energetically favoured, but a dimerisation followed by a double proton transfer and dissociation of the dimer is a self catalytic path from one tautomer to the other.
-Protic solvents also mediate the proton transfer during the tautomerisation.
+Tautomeric transition is generally believed to occur through multimolecular pathways.
+A monomolecular mechanism would require a forbidden 1-3 suprafacial transition state, and theoretical methods compute an energy barrier between 125 and 210 kJ/mol.
+Dimerisation, followed by double proton transfer and dissociation, is an autocatalytic path from one tautomer to the other.
+Protic solvents also mediate proton transfer during tautomerisation.

 Synthesis

 2-Pyrone can be obtained by a cyclisation reaction, and converted to 2-pyridone via an exchange reaction with ammonia:

 Pyridine forms an N-oxide with some oxidation agents such as hydrogen peroxide.
 This pyridine-N-oxide undergoes a rearrangement reaction to 2-pyridone in acetic anhydride:

 In the Guareschi-Thorpe condensation cyanoacetamide reacts with a 1,3-diketone to a 2-pyridone.
 The reaction is named after Icilio Guareschi and Jocelyn Field Thorpe.